PARISH EVENTS AND SERVICES DURING COVID 19 RESPONSE

 The elderly and all who are health-compromised are advised to stay home.
 Anyone who feels sick in any way must stay home.
 Parishioners should take their temperature before leaving their home and should stay home if the temperature is over 100 degrees.

-If I need to use the restroom while I am visiting the church will it be open?
+If I need to use the restroom while I am visiting the church or at mass will it be open?

 No. We are fortunate to live in an urban community where we most can walk from their home to the church.
 Since we do not have a maintenance staff we are currently unable to ensure that the restroom will be cleaned each time it is used.